SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 These are the issues we focus on in the lab.
-We investigate how early sensory processing affects the ability to process information, and how individual differences in sensory sensitivity affect the sensory pathways.
+We investigate how early sensory processing affects health, the ability to process information, and how individual differences in sensory sensitivity affect the sensory pathways.
 We primarily assess the mechanisms underlying sensory sensitivity using neuroimaging, electrophysiological, and behavioral methods.

 Many clinical conditions are associated with sensory complaints and so we are exploring the extent to which these complaints exacerbate symptoms, in individuals such as those with schizophrenia, autism, mTBI, visual stress, or migraine.
 Our approach is to view sensory sensitivity as a spectrum, with those who are on the extremes of the spectrum potentially requiring intervention to help daily functioning.